Devi Bhagavata Purana: As a Mahapurana

-There are two Bhagavatas in Hindu puranic literature.
-One is Vishnu Bhagavata and other is Devi Bhagavata.
+There are two Bhagavatas in Hindu puranic literature, the Vishnu Bhagavata and Devi Bhagavata.
 There are some doubts between genuine of these two puranas, as an example in Uma Samhita of Shiva Purana Mentioned Srimad Devi Bhagavatam as fifth Mahapurana called Srimad Bhagavatam.
-Also in Devi Bhagavatam itself called Srimad Bhagavata Purana.
+Devi Bhagavata as it is called in itself, Bhagavata or Srimad Bhagavata confirms to the definitions of Bhagavata contained in other Puranas including Matsya Purana.

-From J. L. Shastri'a translation:
+From J. L. Shastri's translation:

-As per Ashtadash Puran Darpan by Jwala Prasad, Devi Bhagavatam narrates prakriti aspect and its complied by Vyasa.

 As mentioned in the Matsya Purana, the Bhagavata Purana is contain 18,000 slokas and begins with the Gayatri and glorifies the Sarasvata Kalpa.
 Vyasa mentions in Devi Bhagavatam that it was composed in Sarasvata Kalpa.